 Abstract

-Background Renal dysfunction serves is a complication of heart failure (HF) through multiple mechanisms.
+Background Renal dysfunction serves is a complication of heart failure through multiple mechanisms.
 Studies have shown that the serum level of creatinine, a substance readily filtered out by healthy kidneys, acts as an indicator of kidney function could help predict mortality for patients of HF.
 However, the potential effect modifications by other demographic and biological markers were not clearly assessed.

-Aims This project hence sought to investigate the association between serum creatinine level and mortality rates among patients with HF.
+This project hence sought to investigate the association between serum creatinine level and mortality rates among patients with HF.

-MethodsA dataset consisting of 299 patients of HF enrolled from April 2015 to December 2015 was studied.
-In the main analysis, serum creatinine level was first treated as a continuous variable then classified into two different categories (normal vs. abnormal) with multivariable-adjusted Cox proportional hazards models used to estimate hazard ratios (HR) and 95% confidence intervals (CI).
-Logistic regression and Poisson regression were performed as exploratory analysis.
-Lasso regression was utilized to help determine the optimal covariate sets.
+Methods: A dataset consisting of 299 patients of HF enrolled from April 2015 to December 2015 was studied.
+In the main analysis, serum creatinine level was first classified into two different categories (normal vs. abnormal) and then treated as a continuous variable using Cox proportional hazards models used to estimate hazard ratios (HR) and 95% confidence intervals (CI).
+Lasso were used to help select adjusted variables in the model.

-Results: Cox proportional hazards (PH) model using continuous serum creatinine level demonstrated that 1-unit increase in serum creatinine level is associated with a HR of 1.38 (95% CI: 1.19~1.59) of the death event among HF patients on average, holding other variables unchanged; the HR associated with abnormal serum creatinine level in Cox PH model is 2.27 (95% CI: 1.45~3.55).
-Poisson model yielded an incidence rate ratio of 2.60 (95% CI: 1.68~4.00) in post-HF deaths associated with 1-unit increase in serum creatinine level whereas logistic regression model gave no significant results.
+Results: Cox models comparing patients with abnormal serum creatine level to those with normal serum creatine level showed a HR of 2.29 (95% CI: 1.46 to 3.58) in the fully adjusted model.
+When treating the serum creatine as a continuous variable, the HR associated with 1 mg/dL increment is 1.37 (95% CI: 1.19 to 1.59).
+We also found a synergy effect between serum creatine and serum sodium.
+The HR for a with 1 mg/dL increment in serum creatine will be greater among patients with higher serum sodium.
+No clear nonlinear relationship was found between serum creatine and mortalities.

-Conclusion Our analysis showed that there is a strong association between elevated serum creatinine level and increased risk in post-HF mortality and validated the findings of previous studies.
+Conclusion: Our analysis showed that there is a strong association between elevated serum creatinine level and increased risk in post-HF mortality and validated the findings of previous studies.

 Keywords: Heart Failure; Serum creatinine; Model selection; Cox proportional hazards models.